 Kelvin Christiane has been leading his own bands for the past fifteen years and has released twelve CD’s of his originals and standards.
 The latest CD ‘The Arrival' (September, 2013).
-A graduate from the Leeds College of Music he has played with artists such as Bernard ‘Pretty’ Purdie, Pucho & the Latin Soul Bros, Roberto Pla's Latin Ensemble, Gilad Atzmon, Alan Barnes, Don Weller, Bob Martin, Roland Perrins’ Blue Planet Orchestra, Peter King, Dave O'Higgins, Derek Nash, Steve Waterman, Alex Garnett, John Etheridge, Dave Cliff, Ross Stanley...Kelvin performs regularly at the major festivals in the UK and Europe which has included Nice and Montauban, France.
-You can hear Kelvin on a regular basis at Twickenham Jazz Club.
+A graduate from the Leeds College of Music he has played with artists such as Bernard ‘Pretty’ Purdie, Pucho & the Latin Soul Bros, Roberto Pla's Latin Ensemble, Gilad Atzmon, Alan Barnes, Don Weller, Bob Martin, Roland Perrins’ Blue Planet Orchestra, Peter King, Dave O'Higgins, Derek Nash, Steve Waterman, Alex Garnett, John Etheridge, Dave Cliff, Ross Stanley...Kelvin performs regularly in the UK and Europe which has included festivals in Nice, Montauban France & Sopot, Poland, Swanage, Brecon and The Barbican Centre and the Jazz Cafe.

 What if my timings change after I've booked you?

 Can you provide an iPod/DJ service before and between your sets?